AckerlyXu/heima/articles/site-recovery/site-recovery-vmm-to-azure.md

 Follow the article to complete these deployment steps:

-1. [Learn more](site-recovery-components.md#hyper-v-to-azure) about the architecture for this deployment.
+1. [Learn more](site-recovery-components.md) about the architecture for this deployment.
+In addition, [learn about](site-recovery-hyper-v-azure-architecture.md) how Hyper-V replication works in Site Recovery.
 2. Verify prerequisites and limitations.
 3. Set up Azure network and storage accounts.
 4. Prepare the on-premises VMM server and Hyper-V hosts.